Frequently Asked Questions About the NIDDK Central Repositories

 If I produce a manuscript using NIDDK data and/or samples, am I required to acknowledge this?

 Researchers producing manuscripts using NIDDK data and/or samples are required to use the general NIDDK Repository acknowledgement.
-Study-specific acknowledgements are required with six of the data/sample sources.
+Study-specific acknowledgements are required with some of the data/sample sources.

 What provisions should be included about the repository in the informed consent for subjects?

 NIDDK has developed model language for use in informed consents that describes the repository and explains what will happen to the samples and data that are collected.
 The most important point is that the repository will not accept any personal identifiers on samples or in the datasets.
 Your NIDDK Project Officer can provide you with a copy of the model language, also posted in our reference documents.